toysoldier2012/Path-of-programmer/01 后端/01 Java/Quiz/Codingame Code.md

     - 0 < `width` < 20
     - 0 < `height` < 20
     - 0 <= number of characters in `moves` <= 255
-- and returns the final position of your avatar as an array of two integers.
+- And returns the final position of your avatar as an array of two integers.

 ### Example